 But when they arrived at the village it was empty.
 The acorn mortars were left out with acorn in them and the jerky was left drying on the rack.
 They waited there until the sun went down but no one returned.
 They waited all the next day but no one returned, They waited as the moons became bigger and smaller…still no one returned.

 But all the time that they waited they played games with each other, and hunted together and talked about their dreams for the future.
-There was a sadness that hung over the village boy but it was like the sadness that hung over the darker boy.
+There was a sadness that hung over the village boy, but it was like the sadness that hung over the darker boy.
 They shared this sadness of having no family.

 The two boys made this village their own home.
-As they grew older it was though they were still boys with how they played together and talked about their dreams of the future.
+As they grew older, it was as though they were still boys with how they played together and talked about their dreams of the future.
 They lived together in the same hut, like a man and woman live together.
 They felt each others skin and pressed their penises against each other.
 As they got older they held each other in their arms and thought back about their many years together.

 They darker boy died first and when he died the village boy was left alone.
 It was only then, that he began to look at the animals that came into the village more closely.
 He began to listen to them and speak to them.
 The jays, the thrushes, the raccoons, the deer, the mice, the wolves, the bear and even the snakes, he learned to speak to all of them.
 It was only then that he realized, that all the old people of the village had been with him all along.
 They had become the deer, the mice and the birds.

-There was a lot about this story and many of his stories that did not match real life.
+There was a lot about this story, and many of my father’s stories that did not match real life.
 But I had no need for questions.
 I knew even then, that some stories are not meant to feed you, they are meant to help you dream and long and wonder.
 They are repeated from things that we may have seen and heard and felt, but are always changing a little.
 These stories are attached to the deep river of feelings which runs powerfully through all of us.
 They are more like a song than a map.

 I sat down in the ghost village for awhile thinking about my father’s story.
 I tried to match what I saw and felt there with his story.
 There was peace in that place; children talking and women with arms around their men.
 Much life had passed through that place.
 There was a calm acceptance of death there, much like in my own village.
 Death came to us gently, not like the agony and struggle of the village by the big waters.